iacore/ctranslate2-cli/readme.md

 ## Download Models

-Download from [Direct Link/IPFS: JSON](https://github.com/argosopentech/argospm-index/blob/main/index.json).
-Also see [Web Index](https://www.argosopentech.com/argospm/index/).
+HTTP and IPFS links of the models can be found at [Direct Link/IPFS: JSON](https://github.com/argosopentech/argospm-index/blob/main/index.json).
+The directory can also be found at [the Web argos Model Index](https://www.argosopentech.com/argospm/index/).

-The file extension is `.argosmodel` but it's a Zip file.
-Extract it under for example `models/ar_en`.
+The model file downloaded has file extension `.argosmodel`, but it's a Zip file.
+Extract it under `~/.local/share/argos-translate/packages`.
+For example, for `ar_en`, extract the zip file to `~/.local/share/argos-translate/packages/ar_en` .

 ## Usage - Python Version